Vaccines and ADHD

-Some people have wondered whether vaccinations cause attention deficit disorder (ADD) or attention-deficit, hyperactivity disorder (ADHD).
-The diseases that vaccines prevent do not cause these disorders, so it is not likely that vaccines to prevent them would.
+Some people have wondered whether vaccinations cause attention-deficit/ hyperactivity disorder (ADHD).
+The diseases that vaccines prevent do not cause this disorder, so it is not likely that vaccines to prevent them would.
 However, concerns were related to thimerosal, a mercury-containing preservative, which was in several vaccines commonly given during the first few years of life.

 The detrimental health effects caused by mercury are dependent on a variety of factors including the form and dose of mercury and the developmental age of the person being exposed.
 Most of the data from mercury exposures has resulted from the type commonly ingested when we eat fish, known as methyl mercury.
 The type of mercury in vaccines is called thimerosal [PDF, 193KB], which is made of ethyl mercury.
 Ethyl mercury is less likely to accumulate and cause ill effects compared to methyl mercury because it is eliminated from the body much more quickly.
 However, when concerns about an association between mercury exposure from vaccines and conditions related to attention deficit disorders arose, researchers tested this hypothesis.